-If our security measures or those of our customers or third-party providers are compromised, or if unauthorized access to the data of our customers is otherwise obtained, our solutions may be perceived as not being secure, our customers may be harmed and may curtail or cease their use of our solutions, our reputation may be damaged and we may incur significant liabilities.
+If our security measures or those of our customers or third-party providers are compromised, or if our data or data of our customers is otherwise compromised, our solutions may be perceived as not being secure, our customers may be harmed and may curtail or cease their use of our solutions, our reputation may be damaged and we may incur significant liabilities.

-Our operations involve the storage and transmission of gunfire incident data, including date, time, address and GPS coordinates, occurring in our customer's coverage area.
-Our systems read, write, store and transfer information from third parties including criminal justice information.
+Our operations involve the storage and transmission of proprietary, confidential, and sensitive data, such as gunfire incident data, including date, time, address and GPS coordinates, occurring in our customer's coverage area.
+Additionally, our systems read, write, store and transfer information from third parties including criminal justice information.
 Access to some of this data is contingent on complying with federal and applicable state security policies, which requires background checks, the use of encryption and compliance with other information security policies.

 Security incidents, whether as a result of third-party action, employee or customer error, technology impairment or failure, malfeasance or criminal activity, could result in unauthorized access to, or loss or unauthorized disclosure of, data which could result in; inability to obtain approvals to sell our products, litigation expenses or damages, indemnity and other contractual obligations and other possible liabilities, including but not limited to government fines and penalties and mitigation expenses, as well as negative publicity, which could damage our reputation, impair our sales and harm our customers and our business.
-Cyber incidents and malicious internet-based activity continue to increase generally, and providers of cloud-based services have been targeted.
-If third parties with whom we work, such as vendors or developers, violate applicable laws or our security policies, such violations may also put our systems and data at risk and could in turn have an adverse effect on our business.
-In addition, such a violation could expose sensitive data including; criminal justice information, and other data we are contractually obliged to keep confidential.
-The COVID-19 pandemic may increase the likelihood of such cyber incidents.
-We may be unable to anticipate or prevent techniques used to obtain unauthorized access or to sabotage systems because such techniques change frequently and often are not detected until after an incident has occurred.
-As we increase our customer base and our brand becomes more widely known and recognized, third parties may increasingly seek to compromise our security controls or gain unauthorized access to customer data or other sensitive information.
-Further, because of the nature of the services that we provide to our customers, we may be a unique target for attacks.